 FAQs ABOUT LULIDERM CREAM

-No. LULIDERM CREAM is not recommended for use in children 12 years of age and below unless clearly necessary.
-Contact your doctor before applying.
+A: No. LULIDERM CREAM is not recommended for use in children 12 years of age and below unless clearly necessary.
+Contact your doctor before applying it.

-A: LULIDERM CREAM is not recommended for use among women who are pregnant and breastfeeding unless considered clearly necessary.
+A: LULIDERM CREAM is not recommended for use among women who are pregnant and breastfeeding unless considered necessary.
 Please consult your physician before using LULIDERM CREAM.

 Q: What are the common side effects of LULIDERM CREAM?

 A: The most common side effects of this medicine are application site reactions such as irritation, itching and stinging.
 Contact your physician if any of the symptoms worsen.